the-P1neapple/AtlasOSInstallCheck/README.md

 ### Please run the script with Admin privileges to avoid any permission errors (even so, some may occur)

-## Note: this tool is still under developpement so bugs may still be present.
+#### Note: this tool is still under developpement so bugs may still be present.
 If you find some, please take the time to report them
-## Moreover, this tool only checks the registry entries. (for now)
+#### Moreover, this tool only checks registry entries and files.

+# Planned additionnal features
+- [ ] Check task scheduler entries
+- [ ] Check services
+- [ ] Add run as Trusted Installer / SYSTEM privilege escalation to avoid any permission errors
+- [ ] Add CLI arguments to only run specific checks

+### To request additional features, or report bugs, please open an issue on the GitHub repository